SanDiegoDude/FramePack/README.md

 *   `--lora <lora_list>`: Load one or more LoRA adapters **at startup** (these remain active for the session, see below).
 *   `--lora-skip-fail`: If loading multiple LoRAs, skip any that fail instead of stopping.
 *   `--lora-diagnose`: Load specified LoRAs, print info, and exit (no generation).
+*   `--unload-on-end`: Unload models from GPU and CPU memory when generation queue is empty, freeing resources when idle.

 **Prompt Processing Order:**